Wander Franco Player Props: Rays vs. Guardians

-On Friday, Wander Franco (.750 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays play the Cleveland Guardians, whose starting pitcher will be Xzavion Curry.
-First pitch is at 6:40 PM ET.
+On Saturday, Wander Franco (hitting .425 in his past 10 games) and the Tampa Bay Rays play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-4 with a triple and an RBI) in his last game against the Cardinals.
+In his previous game, he racked up three RBI (going 2-for-4 with a home run and a walk) against the Guardians.

 Wander Franco Game Info & Props vs. the Guardians